Vyral/greg-harrelson-recruiting/_drafts/generate-more-business-in-just-24-hours-with-these-3-tips.md

 {% include youtube.html %}

-Today I’ll be sharing three lead generation tips that can help you gain more business in less than 24 hours.
+<center>Today I’ll be sharing three lead generation tips that can help you gain more business in less than 24 hours.</center>

 Acquiring new leads doesn’t have to be complicated.
 In fact, today I’ll be sharing three simple things you do to generate leads in the next 24 hours.